xExuberantx/data_bank/README.md

 ## C. Data Allocation Challenge

 ### Option 1: data is allocated based off the amount of money at the end of the previous month

+**Running customer balance column that includes the impact each transaction**